For regular updates about our rescue work, please visit us on Facebook.

 Please email us if you can provide a temporary haven for any of our kitties!

 Where to find us

-In 2013, our volunteers placed about 200 homeless cats through our adoption centers, while helping hundreds more by providing rescue services, vet care, pet supplies and advice, and by lending support including fiscal sponsorship to exceptionally effective TNR (trap-neuter-return) work done by independent rescuers with feral colonies in Manhattan, Brooklyn and Queens.
+In 2015, our volunteers placed over 200 homeless cats through our adoption centers, while helping hundreds more by providing rescue services, vet care, pet supplies and advice, and by lending support, including fiscal sponsorship, to TNR (trap-neuter-return) work done by independent rescuers working with feral colonies in Manhattan, Brooklyn and Queens.

 Made possible by a grant from Maddie's Fund:

 Thanks to a generous grant from Maddie's Fund received at the end of 2015, we are working on increasing our outreach through social media and strengthening our foster network in order to help as many cats as possible — including cats that need extra TLC to get them ready for adoption, or sspecial promotion to attract adopters.